 What actually helps tonight

 What helps is replacing the wait with one small, dad-led move: name the transition out loud, ask for one specific ten-minute thing, and repeat it daily.
-Small beats grand here — a meta-analysis-sized literature shows the decline is real, but couples who reconnect intentionally recover, while those who wait it out often don't (Doss et al., 2009).
+Small beats grand here — the post-baby dip is real and well-documented across the research (Bogdan et al., 2022), but it's the everyday reconnecting, not one big talk, that pulls a couple back.

-4. Name one appreciation a day.
-Gottman's research ties a 5:1 ratio of positive to negative moments to relationships that last.
-One specific "you were amazing with her today" is the smallest habit that moves the needle.
+- Name one appreciation a day.
+A steady stream of small, specific appreciations does more for closeness than rare grand gestures.
+One honest "you were amazing with her today" is the smallest habit that moves the needle.

 Frequently asked questions